 Silver fillings are cost-effective, and they tend to last a decade or more.
 However, in a very limited number of instances -- about 1 percent of patients -- an allergic reaction can occur [source: WebMD].
 In addition, in 2008 the American Dental Association issued a statement regarding silver fillings which are often referred to as amalgams.
 The ADA warned that, while there is no direct evidence of dangers, amalgams contain mercury which "may have neurotoxic effects on the nervous systems of developing fetuses and children."
 The FDA also recommends that pregnant women discuss the potential for harm with their doctors [source: WebMD].

 The dentistry profession -- including cavity filling -- has come a long way since its inception.
 Getting a cavity filled is a common and typically safe process.
 But, ultimately, you are the patient, and you have the right to discuss and consider all the options with your family doctor and your dentist.

-For more information on cavities, fillings and other dental practices, visit the links and resources on the next page.
+For more information on cavities, fillings and other dental practices, visit the links and resources below.

 - Glenner, Richard A., DDS and P. Willey, PhD.
 "PFA -- Dental Fillings in the Confederacy: Journal of the History of Dentistry/Vol. 46."
 Pierre Fauchard Academy.
 (Jan.
 22, 2012) http://www.fauchard.org/history/articles/jdh/v46n2_july98/dental_fillings_jdh_98_46_2p71.html

 - Namibian Dental Association.
 "Dental History."
 (Jan.
 22, 2012) http://www.namibiadent.com/History/HistoryDentistry.html

 - Newell, Joseph F. "Why Gold in an Era of Cosmetic Dentistry?"
 (Jan.
 22, 2012) http://www.newelldentistry.com/pages/article-best.html